Let’s cut to the chase: what are high-protein foods for weight loss?

 Ergo, calories are not created equal.

-So what does this mean?
-What does this have to do with understanding what are high protein foods for weight loss?
+So, what does this mean?
+What does this have to do with understanding what high-protein foods are for weight loss?

 You have to fill yourself up with calories that have VALUE.